fprime-community/fprime-tutorial-math-component/README.md

-# Math Component Tutorial
+# MathComponent Tutorial

-Welcome to the newest Math Component tutorial!
+Welcome to the MathComponent tutorial!

 This tutorial shows how to develop, test, and deploy a simple topology consisting of two components: